groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/net/rendering-cad-drawings/render-single-layout-cad/_index.md

 Before diving into the tutorial, ensure you have the following prerequisites:
 - Basic understanding of C# programming language and .NET framework.
 - Visual Studio installed on your system.
-- GroupDocs.Viewer for .NET library downloaded and referenced in your project.
+- GroupDocs.Viewer for .NET library downloaded and tutorialsd in your project.
 You can download it from [here](https://releases.groupdocs.com/viewer/net/).
 - Familiarity with CAD file formats and their structures.

 ## Import Namespaces